transcriptaze/snyth/documentation/guide.md

 The _psi_ parameter is (mostly) intended for experimenting with binaural effects and allows components of a note to be placed and moved spatially without affecting the volume e.g. using an LFO.

+_ctrl-click_ resets the control to 0.

 ### _balance_ (b)

 <img align="left" width="48" height="48" src="images/phi.png"> The _b_ control sets left/right volume balance.

+_ctrl-click_ resets the control to 0.

 ## ENV